You are hereLow Stress Training (LST) Tutorial

 by Nebula Haze

-Key Takeaway: LST (Low Stress Training) is a cannabis plant training technique to gently bend young plants and tie them down as they grow.
-This naturally creates multiple bud sites so you harvest far bigger yields!
+Key Takeaway: LST (Low Stress Training) is a cannabis plant training technique to gently bend young weed plants and tie them down as they grow.
+This naturally creates multiple bud sites so you harvest far bigger marijuana yields indoors!
 LST also allows you to force cannabis plants to grow into a shape and size you want - even if you only have a tiny grow space!

 Example: All this bud is growing on a single 18" tall plant in someone's homemade grow box!